Vastra-Gotalandsregionen/oppna-program-favorites/README.md

 ## Requirements ##

-The plugin creates a custom table in the Liferay database by using JPA.
+The plugin creates a custom table in the Liferay database using JPA.
 In order for this to work, a database pool must be configured in tomcat as well as in the portlet.

 ### Configuring a database pool in tomcat ###